The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 6. Ethical, Security & Safety Considerations

-• The "Thinking" Exposure Risk: GPT-5.2 Thinking models sometimes output their "internal monologue" in the API response (if not filtered correctly).
+• The "Thinking" Exposure Risk: GPT-5.5 Thinking and Pro models sometimes output their "internal monologue" in the API response (if not filtered correctly).
 You must sanitize the output to ensure the model didn't "think" about PII or sensitive internal logic before giving the final answer.

 • Prompt Injection in Hybrid Models: "High Effort" settings in Claude are harder to jailbreak because the model "thinks" about the safety implications before answering.
 "Instant" models are more susceptible.
 Do not assume safety parity across reasoning levels.